 The undergraduate background of prospective students should include intermediate-level physics courses, or equivalent courses in other physical sciences or engineering fields.
 Applicants who are unsure of their preparation may take core courses as Graduate Non-Matriculated (GNM) students, with credits transferable if they later matriculate in the MS degree program.

 Students completing the Professional MS program do not normally enter the UW Physics PhD program.
 Also, as a part time program, it does not support applications for US student visas; applicants must already be US residents.

 - To view slides from an information session presentation, please click here.

 How much might an MS degree in Physics be worth to you?
 See this article

 and may be taken either individually or as a course of study leading to

 a Master of Science degree in Physics.
+Most non-laboratory courses now include the option of online attendance.
 Students typically complete the

 requirements in three years by enrolling in one late afternoon or

 evening class each quarter of the academic year.
 Students can take

 classes at a faster pace if they wish to complete the program in a